jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 More in depth details can be found on the [Z80 Communication](https://wiki.neogeodev.org/index.php?title=68k/Z80_communication) page of the [Neo-Geo Dev Wiki](https://wiki.neogeodev.org/index.php?title=Main_Page).

-The AES and MV-1B/C board do not have a built in sm1 rom and thus do not need a slot switch.
+The AES and MV-1B/C board do not have a built in sm1 rom and will directly boot the carts m1 rom.
+Thus a slot switch is not needed for the diag bios to do the comm test for these boards.
 The diag bios is able to detect AES hardware and won't do a slot switch if you enable the comm test.
-However its impossible to tell if a board is an MV-1B/C vs other 1 slot board, so its necessary you to let the diag bios know it shouldn't do a slot switch on those by pressing B+D during power on.
+However its impossible to tell if a board is an MV-1B/C vs other 1 slot board, so its necessary to let the diag bios know it shouldn't do a slot switch by pressing B+D during power on.

 **Slot Switch Ignored:**<br>
 One of the error messages you may encounter from the diag bios when enabling